Mortgage Basics

 Final Thoughts

-Whether you decide to renew with your current lender or shop around, you will need to evaluate more than just interest rates.
-Compare the terms and conditions, features, and benefits that may be important for you, such as prepayment privileges and accelerated payment options.
-Further, seek professional guidance from a mortgage professional to help you secure the best mortgage rate and terms for your renewal.
+If you’re up for renewal in the next few years, it’s vital to be proactive and understand how your mortgage may impact your renewal decision.
+Whether you decide to renew with your current lender or shop around, you must evaluate more than interest rates.
+Compare the terms and conditions, features, and benefits that may be important for your financial goals and circumstances, such as prepayment privileges and accelerated payment options.